codemagic-ci-cd/codemagic-docs/content/integrations/perfecto-integration.md

 A sample project that shows how to configure Perfecto integration for real device testing is available [here](https://github.com/codemagic-ci-cd/codemagic-sample-projects/tree/main/integrations/perfecto_sample_project)

-A sample project that shows how to configure Perfecto integration for **App Automate** for Flutter apps is available [here](https://github.com/codemagic-ci-cd/codemagic-sample-projects/tree/main/integrations/perfecto_flutter_sample_project)
+Additionally, to see a sample project that shows how to configure the Perfecto integration for App Automate for Flutter apps is available [here (https://github.com/codemagic-ci-cd/codemagic-sample-projects/tree/main/integrations/perfecto_flutter_sample_project)